 Kiva Chooses Detroit as First City for Crowdfunded Microfinance Program

-the recent economic downturn.
+The field of microfinancing was pioneered in the economically ravaged country of Bangledesh, but it has slowly taken root in the United States—especially given the recent economic downturn.
 But Kiva’s president Premal Shah says domestic microlending still has a long way to go.

 “We try to pick up where banks leave off,” Shah said.
 “It’s estimated that 20 million small businesses in the U.S. are unbanked or underbanked.
 We chose Detroit as our first Kiva City because it’s been particularly hard hit by the economy in the last 5 to 10 years.
 We’re trying to enable the entrepreneurial ecosystem.
 Even Kiva wouldn’t be around if we hadn’t gotten investment capital.”

 Kiva uses the “crowdfunding” model, where people across the Internet click on Kiva’s website and scroll though loan opportunites.
 They pick one, donate $25 or more, and 100 percent of the loan is sent to one of Kiva’s partner lending organizations, such as Accion USA, which holds the loan.
 Citizen lenders eventually receive repayment through their Kiva account.
 They can then withdraw the money or use it to finance another microloan.

 “The Internet community has certainly been willing to bank on projects in Detroit,” Shah said.
 “In fact, I was looking at the list of Detroit lenders the other day and saw Craig Newmark’s name on the list.”
 Yes, that Craig Newmark—better known as the founder of Craigslist.